daguenther/Z2A/Resources/Writing.md

 ## Libreoffice Writer (C1, I1, U2)

-As part of the productivity suite, Libreoffice Writer provdies a WYSIWYG editor.
-In addion, Writer also provides PDF export, open and other propietary document formats, and many other feautures.
+As part of the productivity suite, Libreoffice Writer provides a WYSIWYG editor.
+In addition, Writer also provides PDF export, open and other proprietary document formats, and many other features.

 * [Homepage](http://www.libreoffice.org/)